 1. A practical and customized study plan

 Babbel’s language specialists tailor each course to your first language.
-This enables you to study each language faster and more successfully.
+This enables you to study each language more quickly and more effectively.

 For example, the French lesson varies based on your language.
-Native Spanish speakers learn French differently than those whose mother tongue is Polish or Dutch.
+Native Spanish speakers learn French differently from those whose mother tongue is Polish or Dutch.

-Babbel uses the spaced repetition technique to reintroduce words through six memory stages.
-This pattern helps you gain plenty of words over a while.
+Babbel uses the spaced-repetition technique to reintroduce words across six memory stages.
+This pattern helps you gain plenty of words over time.

 If you’re serious about learning a new language, you’ll need structure in your studies.
-The courses will assist you in keeping your study program organized.
+The courses will help you keep your study program organized.

 2. Rich and unique features